AlanLuSun/AlanLuSun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
->**Looking for Postdoc Opportunity:** I am looking for PostDoc/Assi.
+>**Looking for Job Opportunity:** I am looking for PostDoc/Assi.
 Prof./Assi.
 Researcher opportunities.
 Kindly let me know if I am suited to the job and you are interested in working with me.
 Many thanks :)

 >**Mentorship & Collaboration:** From times to times, I mentor students and am passionate to collaborate with people on amazing research projects/ideas. *If you would like to collaborate with me, don't hesitate to drop me an email*.